(775 ILCS 5/8A-103)

 (1) Following the filing of the findings and

 recommended order of the hearing officer and any written exceptions and responses, and any other proceedings provided for in this Section, the Commission, through a panel of 3 members, shall decide whether to accept the case for review.
 If the panel declines to review the recommended order, it shall become the order of the Commission.
+The Commission shall issue a notice within 30 days after a Commission panel votes to decline review.
 If the panel accepts the case, it shall review the record and may adopt, modify, or reverse in whole or in part the findings and recommendations of the hearing officer.

 (2) When reviewing a recommended order, the